vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-No captcha, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
+No captcha, no spam comments, no spam registrations, no spam emails and no spam bots.
 Cloud, CAPTCHA less, premium antispam for WordPress.

 == Description ==
-No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.
+No CAPTCHA, no questions, no counting animals, no puzzles, no math, no spam pingbacks and no spam bots.

 = Anti spam features =
 1. Stops spam comments.